 Again, not someone who fits the physical description, but I think acting wise he’s got it.
 I’ve always loved seeing him on screen from the very first time I heard him utter Tybalt’s ‘ I hate the word, As I hate hell, all Montagues, and thee’.
 I’d love to say that while everyone was drooling over Leo, it was John who had my eye.
 Alas it was Dash Mihok’s Benvolio who had my heart.

 And John’s turn in Moulin Rouge is nothing short of divine.

 It was only while researching John Leguizamo that I realised that Dash might be perfect for the role, if not a little too young.

 JJ Abrams’ lucky charm answer to Burton’s Depp.
 I could imagine him bringing a Jon Favreau “Happy Hogan” feel to Henry and lets face it, who doesn’t love Happy Hogan?!

 I’m not sure she’d be quite right for the news reporter who is thrown into Archie’s world in Heartsick.
 However, her interpretation could perhaps prove me wrong.
 Especially if she brings Holtzman to play.

 There’s one other person I’d love to cast in the film, however I can’t give you the name of the character without giving away the biggest reveal of the book.
 Equally, I doubt he’d be cast for that exact same reason.
 As soon as you see him, you’d perhaps know he was the killer/abductor.
 That said, Sam Rockwell is someone I’d have to have in the film and he has always been the only person I’d have for the role.
-I’ve always seen him as the abductor when reading it; mainly because he can do sleaze, he can do charming and he can do anger.
+I’ve always seen him as the abductor when reading it; mainly because he can do sleaze, he can do charming, he can do vulnerable and he can do anger.
 The character would need to balance all of this, be on the edge of suspicion yet have audiences thinking RED HERRING until the moment the rug is finally pulled.